I asked some questions out there just before the end of the previous hour.

 He's on his way home.

-He he didn't go to the Mayan uh ruins.
+He didn't go to the Mayan ruins.

-Well he's basically saying is the time has come, you're going to have to pay for some of this yourself.
+You're going to have to pay for some of this yourself.

 Taxes are already too high.

-Your neighbors don't have the can't afford it anymore.
+Your neighbors don't have the, can't afford it anymore.

 She works for the state.

-Uh her health care should be paid.
+Her health care should be paid.

-She's gonna starve now.
+She's going to starve now.

-She's gonna starve.
+She's going to starve.

 I'm a broken record on it, and I probably ought to shut up about it.